Chair of Governors

 Dr Liz Marr

 Vice Chair of Governors

 Dr Liz Marr joined the Board in December 2011 and is Director of Teaching at the Open University.
-After leaving school and going straight in to the workplace, she started university as a mature student.
+After leaving school and going straight into the workplace, she started university as a mature student.
 A BSc, MSc and PhD later, Liz began working as a lecturer at Manchester Metropolitan University where she eventually became head of widening participation.
 In 2009, she moved to the OU where she has been able to pursue her passion - the provision of higher education as a means of achieving social justice.
 Liz was awarded the MBA in Higher Education Management with Distinction at the Institute of Education, University of London, in 2012 and is co-author of ‘Identity Crisis: Working in Higher Education in the 21st Century’, published by Trentham Books.
-Liz is (joint) Vice Chair of Governors and chairs the Remuneration Committee and the Curriculum & Quality Group.
+Liz is (joint) Vice Chair of Governors, a member of the Remuneration Committee and chairs the Curriculum & Quality Group.
 Liz is also Governor Champion for SEND.

 Vice Chair of Governors